-The MTB group organize rides few times a week to places close to Oxford such as Shotover country park and Boars hills.
-Trips to theÂ closest trail centers are organised during the week in order the gain technical skills.
+The MTB group organise rides a few times a week to places close to Oxford such as Shotover country park and Boars hill.
+Trips to the closest trail centers are organised during the week in order the gain technical skills.
 The club take part in winter events such as the Merida Brass Monkeys and the Gorrick Spring series.

 The road group organizes Saturday rides, leaving at 10 am from Trinity gate on Broad street.
 There are social, development and squad rides, all at different pace to suit everyone.
 Any riders looking to prepare for competition are welcome to join the road squad and follow our training plan (under the guidance of our professional coach).
 Contact the Road Captain for more information.